BadrIT/bractal/README.md

   4. If the everything went fine, you should see something like :
   ![Plop Input](docs/assets/getting_started/plop_result.png)
   5. Now you should see the newly created module in the path ```{AppRoot}/src/modules/posts```
+  6. Now add the newly created modules to module configurations.
+To do so, change the contents of ```{AppRoot}/src/modulesConfig.js```.
+To be the same as [(This file)](docs/assets/getting_started/sample.moduleConfig.js)
-  6. Now you can run the app to see your new module
+  7. Now you can run the app to see your new module
   ```
   cd {AppRoot}
   npm start
   ```
-  7. You should now see 'Posts' as a new entry in the top menu of the App.
+  8. You should now see 'Posts' as a new entry in the top menu of the App.
-  6. Voila` !!! , Hello Bractal World !
+  9. Voila` !!! , Hello Bractal World !

 ### Viewing the data